There inevitably comes a time in the lives of all litigation departments

 - Ensure that all amendments are made before sending to print (especially when the bundles require pagination).

-- If electronic files to be printed contain Excel spreadsheets, either have them formatted or suggest capping to 5-10 pages.
+- If electronic files to be printed contain Excel spreadsheets, either have them formatted or suggest capping them to 5-10 pages.
 The last thing you want is thousands of pages of useless material being printed which is bad for the environment and the budget!

 - Consider using coloured slip-sheets instead of dividers when printing from electronic media.

-- Can the files be printed double sided?
+- Can the files be printed double-sided?